CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ![](intersight-04-iks-hello-images/ctrl4.png)

-__Step 10__: Configure Control Plane Node Pool - select Desired Size for Control Plane
+__Step 10__: Configure Control Plane Node Pool - select Desired,Min and Max Size for Control Plane The Min and Max size are for upgrades, the desired size is the amount of control VM's that will be provisioned.

+BA: Please use a min size of 1 and a max size of 2.
+I don't want to strain the resources but we will not do an upgrade so there will never be 2 control vm's

 ![](intersight-04-iks-hello-images/ctrl5.png)

-__Step 11__: Configure Worker Node Pools - select ippool and number of worker nodes
+__Step 11__: Configure Worker Node Pools - select ippool, name and number of worker nodes

 ![](intersight-04-iks-hello-images/worker.png)